Privacy & Access to Information

 - If you are not satisfied with any decision made by the Board of Governors of Exhibition Place in response to your request, you may request a review by the Information and Privacy Commission/Ontario (IPC).
 For more information on the general role of the IPC please contact

-- If you wish to appeal a decision to the IPC, you must send a written notice to the IPC within 30 days after the Board has given notice of its decision.
-The notice of appeal should include:
+- If you wish to appeal a decision to the IPC, you must file an appeal online at the above website or send a written notice to the IPC within 30 days after the Board has given notice of its decision.
+The written notice of appeal should include:

 - your name, address and telephone number;